 Some examples: beans, beets, broccoli, turnips, lettuce, radishes - replant every two weeks.
 Cabbage, carrots, onions - replant every three weeks.

 Crops with longer harvest periods might be planted only 2 or 3 times throughout the season e.g. tomatoes, peppers, cucumbers squash.
 Potatoes might have two plantings, one for spring and one for fall.

-Plan your market garden step 4: cold hardiness of your plants.
+Plan your market garden Step 4: know the cold hardiness of your plants.
 To start your earliest crops, you need to know how tolerant they are to frost.
 This is usually expressed in relation to last frost date.

 Here's a sample calculation using broccoli:

-5 days germination PLUS 35 days to grow a transplant PLUS 50 days to maturity EQUALS 90 days to grow a broccoli.
+5 days germination PLUS 35 days to grow a transplant PLUS 50 days to maturity EQUALS (5+35+50) 90 days to grow a broccoli from seed.